ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     <strong>Raw data</strong> is the closest form of the recorded observations before major

-&nbsp;     cleaning, filtering, summarizing, or transformation.
+&nbsp;     Raw data is the closest form of the recorded observations before major cleaning, filtering, or transformation.

 &nbsp;   </p>